 Once a scenario is initialized, the IRM emulates the system response to piping ruptures, severed cables, damaged components, and injured personnel.
 Fire and flooding simulations use a common database with the IRM simulator to coordinate the state of the ship and location of secondary damage at every time step.
 Modeled components can become damaged when they are exposed to appropriate thresholds of heat or flood water.
 Damage control efforts, including manual fire fighting and dewatering, interact with the Fire and Flooding Modules to determine the ability of the ship and crew to contain damage.
 The status of all components, resources, compartments, and crew over the course of each scenario coalesce into a single output log which can be played back for individual scenario analysis or mined for statistical results over many runs.

 Graphical analysis tools allow visualization of individual scenarios, providing locations of fire, smoke, and flooding, and indicating the status of system components at any time step.
 The tools provide graphs for component status timelines, mission capability, compartment temperatures, compartment visibility, flood levels, and ship stability.
 Statistical analysis tools provide the ability to mine thousands of data files to determine high probability events, identify common failure modes, perform sensitivity analysis, and identify representative scenarios for recurring issues.

-The IRM software suite was used by Test & Evaluation Solutions, LLC in support of the U.S. Navy DDG 1000 Program and is currently being used to support the CG 47 Class Modernization Program.
+The IRM software suite was used by Test & Evaluation Solutions, LLC in support of the U.S. Navy DDG 1000 Program and CG47 Class Modernization Program.
+It is currently being used to support the U.S. Navy Littoral Combat Ship Program.
 Verification and Validation has been performed and documented and the IRM software suite was accredited by the DDG 1000 Program.